genexuslabs/mqtt-external-object/README.md

 &mqttStatus = MQTT.Disconnect(&mqttguid)
 ```

-There's also an `IsConnected` method that receives the GUID of the connection and a Boolean as an out parameter that will hold wether the connection is active or not.
+There's also an `IsConnected` method that receives the GUID of the connection and a Boolean as an out parameter that will hold whether the connection is active or not.

 ```genexus
 &mqttStatus = MQTT.IsConnected(&mqttguid,&connected)